-■NOTE: If the meter shows other than specified, check the harness, connector, 30 amp fuse, and battery connections.
+■NOTE: If the meter shows other than specified, check the harness, connector, main relay, and battery connections.

-Front Drive Selector Actuator
+Front Drive Actuator

-■NOTE: With the engine stopped and the ignition switch in the ON position, a momentary "whirring" sound must be noticeable each time the selector switch is moved to 2WD and 4WD.
-Test the switch, 30 amp fuse, and wiring connections prior to testing the actuator.
+■NOTE: With the engine stopped and the ignition switch in the ON position, a momentary "whirring" sound must be noticeable each time the select switch is moved to 2WD and 4WD.
+Test the switch, main relay, and wiring connections prior to testing the actuator.

-- 1. Select the 2WD position on the front drive selector switch; then disconnect the connector on the actuator wiring harness. - 2.
+- Select the 2WD position on the drive select switch; then disconnect the connector on the actuator wiring harness. - 2.
 With the ignition switch in the OFF position, connect the black tester lead to the black wire in the supply harness; then connect the red tester lead to either orange wire in the supply harness. - 3.
 Turn the ignition switch to the ON position.
 The meter must show 12 DC volts. - 4.
 Connect the red tester lead to the second orange wire in the supply harness.
-The meter must show 12 DC volts. - 5.
-Connect the red tester lead to the white/green wire in the supply harness.
+The meter must show 12 DC volts. - Connect the red tester lead to the white/green wire in the supply harness.
 The meter must show 12 DC volts. - 6.
-Select the 4WD position on the front drive selector switch; then connect the red tester lead to the white/ blue wire in the supply harness.
+Select the 4WD position on the drive select switch; then connect the red tester lead to the white/blue wire in the supply harness.
 The meter must show 0 DC volts.